ZhiZe-ZG/zhize-zg.github.io/docs/_posts/FileFormatResearch/_SpecialPages/2024-04-06-introduction.md

 * 💰📖 `.xls` [Microsoft Office Excel Binary File Format](/fileformatresearch/2024/04/28/xls): A data sheet file format.
 * 🆓📖 `.ods` [OpenDocument Spreadsheet](/fileformatresearch/2024/04/28/ods): A spreadsheet file format.
+* 🆓📖 `.csv` [Comma-Separated values](/fileformatresearch/2024/04/21/csv): A simple markup language for representing tabular data.
+Use comma as delimiters.
+There are some variations of it.
+They are collectively called "Delimiter-seperated".
+Delimiter-seperated values are not as good as binary files in terms of compression rate, and are not as good as XML, JSON, etc. in terms of scalability and data type richness.
+* 🆓📖 `.tsv` [Tab-Separated Values](/fileformatresearch/2024/04/21/tsv): A simple markup language for representing tabular data.
+Use horizontal tabs as delimiters.

 ### Universal Markup Data